heinhtetPS/Yelper-Fullstack-Project/README.md

 ![alt text](https://github.com/heinhtetPS/Yelper-Fullstack-Project/blob/master/Project%20Docs/screenshots/splash.png "splash")

 Yelper is a full stack web application inspired by Yelp.com.
-It utilizes React.js with Redux on the frontend to produce dynamic content and a PostgreSql database backend.
-Ruby on rails serves a nice framework that connects the two and provides structure for the app.
+It utilizes React.js with Redux on the frontend to produce dynamic content fetched asynchronously (through AJAX requests) from the PostgreSql database in the backend.
+Requests are handled by Rails controllers and models leveraging polymorphic associations to provide convenient data packages that are returned as JSON objects after being formatted neatly with Jbuilder.
+Yelper also integrates Googlemaps API to provide geolocation browsing and filtering.

 ## Features and Implementation
 ================